Grammar and mechanics

 Numbered

-Use a numbered list when item sequence or priority does matter, such as step-by-step instructions.
+Use a numbered list when item sequence or priority does matter.
+Introduce the list with a full sentence and a colon.

 Dropdown menus